paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     QueryCandidateVotes(SessionIndex, CandidateHash, ResponseChannel<Option<CandidateVotes>>),
     /// Sign and issue local dispute votes.
 A value of `true` indicates validity, and `false` invalidity.
-    IssueLocalStatement(SessionIndex, CandidateHash, CandidateReceipt, bool), }
+    IssueLocalStatement(SessionIndex, CandidateHash, CandidateReceipt, bool),
+    /// Determine the highest undisputed block within the given chain, based on where candidates
+    /// were included.
+If even the base block should not be finalized due to a dispute,
+    /// then `None` should be returned on the channel.
+    ///
+    /// The block descriptions begin counting upwards from the given `base_number`.
+    DetermineUndisputedChain {
+        base_number: BlockNumber,
+        block_descriptions: Vec<(BlockHash, SessionIndex, Vec<CandidateHash>)>,
+        rx: ResponseSender<Option<(BlockNumber, BlockHash)>>,
+    }
+}
 ```